-What's on in Mat at the Weald & Downland Living Museum
+What's on this month at the Weald & Downland Living Museum

 With so much to explore at the Museum, the demonstrations and activities vary daily, much like the seasonal activities would have in the time period of the people who lived and worked in our historic buildings.